PowerShell/PowerShell-RFC/1-Draft/RFC0013-PowerShellGet-PowerShellGallery_PreRelease_Version_Support.md

 	Install-Module ContosoServer -AllowPrelrelease -Force

-Output from Get-InstalledModule MAY include the PreRelease property as well, if specified.
+Output from Get-InstalledModule MUST include the PreRelease property as well, if it is specified by the module author.
 This allows administrators to find any installed modules that are identified as PreRelease versions, and take subsequent actions as needed.

 	> Get-InstalledModule -Name ContosoServer | fl Name, Version, PreRelease